 A student who wishes to challenge a grade assigned for an entire course must communicate with the course professor, in writing, within 15 calendar days of posting of the grade.
 In this communication, the student must state the reasons for requesting a change in the grade.
 A decision will be made by the course professor following his or her review of the appeal.
 If the student is not in agreement with the course professor's decision, the student can choose to appeal, in writing, to the department chair.
 The chair will review the appeal and return a decision in writing.
 The student will not be permitted further appeal.
-If, however, evidence of discrimination or a violation of the student's rights is presented, then the procedure described in the section Student Grievance Procedure shall be followed.
 A student may neither do additional work nor repeat an examination to raise a final grade.